kalekseev/django-geoipdb-loader/README.rst

-If you don't mind installing and configuring official geoipupdate binary on your server then I'd recommend to use it http://dev.maxmind.com/geoip/geoipupdate/ This app was designed for quick and easy setup of geoipdb via django settings.
+If you don't mind installing and configuring official geoipupdate binary on your server then I'd recommend to use it http://dev.maxmind.com/geoip/geoipupdate/ This app was designed for quick and easy setup of geoip updates via django settings.

 Installation